Sociology-Anthropology (SOC, ANTH)

 An examination of the concepts of mental health and mental illness from a sociological perspective.
 Major issues addressed include a consideration of the meaning and implications of the term “mental illness,” an examination of the most important sociological and social psychological theories of mental illness and mental health, an examination of the social responses that American culture has traditionally afforded the condition of mental illness, and an analysis of historical and modern methods of treatment.
 Alternate years.

 SOCIOLOGY OF FAMILY

-This course examines American families from a sociological perspective with particular emphasis on the interplay of family as it relates to other social institutions such as the economic, political, educational, religious, and legal institutions.
-We look at the multiple forms of family and examine racial, ethnic, and social class variations.
-Additionally, family as a gendered institution and its implications for men’s and women’s lives are addressed.
+Examines American families from a sociological perspective with particular emphasis on the interplay of family as it relates to other social institutions such as economic, political, educational, religious, and legal institutions.
+Addresses the multiple forms of family and examines racial, ethnic, and social class variations as well as family as a gendered institution and its implications for men’s and women’s lives.

 INTRODUCTION TO HUMAN SERVICES

-This course is for students interested in learning about, or entering, the human services profession.
-It reviews the history, the range, and the goals of human services together with a survey of various strategies and approaches to human problems.
-A twenty-hour community service component is an optional element of the course.
+Intended for students interested in learning about, or entering, the human services profession.
+A review of the history, the range, and the goals of human services together with a survey of various strategies and approaches to human problems.
+Includes a community service component.

 SOCIOLOGY OF WAR AND THE MILITARY

 Through an emphasis on the American military and American wars of the later 20th and early 21st centuries, this course examines the modern military as a social institution and includes discussion of the origins, nature, experience, social consequences, and future of warfare.
 Addresses implications and consequences of having rebuilt the American military following the Vietnam War with an all-volunteer force, including the demographic transformations, the military as employee recruiter, the planned reliance upon reserve forces, the impact on civilian-military relations, and the impact of fighting protracted wars with a volunteer force.
 Alternate years.